grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/_index.md

 ---
 title: Documentation tooling and workflows
-menuTitle: Documentation tooling and workflows
+menuTitle: Tooling and workflows
-description: How to use documentation tools and understand our workflows.
+description: Build and review your content locally; learn how to use documentation tools and understand our workflows.
-weight: 800
+weight: 200
+aliases:
+   - /docs/writers-toolkit/writing-guide/tooling-and-workflows/
+   - /docs/writers-toolkit/write/tooling-and-workflows
 keywords:
   - git
   - repository